Brummer98/Portfolio_BramvHout/README.md

 ### CI/CD
 ###### You implement a (semi)automated software release process that matches the needs of the project context.

 By doing the necessary research on what kind of tests should be done for my project and what kind of tests there are in general.
-Also by Automating a workflow file that performs my test script(s), testing endpoints in Postman, testing my backend, creating performance tests and testing the entire CRUD system.
+Also by Automating a workflow file that performs my test script(s), testing endpoints in Postman, testing my backend, creating performance tests and testing the entire CRUD system and running servers on Docker.
 I prove my proficiency for this learning outcome to be ***proficient***.

 ### Cultural differences and ethics
 ###### You recognize and take into account cultural differences when working with multi-site teams, and are aware of ethical aspects in software development